sous-chefs/yum/README.md

 available to the next resource.

 #### Actions
-- :create - creates a repository file and builds the repository listing
+- `:create` - creates a repository file and builds the repository listing
-- :remove - removes the repository file
+- `:delete` - deletes the repository file

 #### Parameters
 * `baseurl` -  Must be a URL to the directory where the yum repository's